High fees = High market potential?

 Svenja Hofert has a very readable blog post about why start-ups are so often wrong.
 One of the reasons that Mrs Hofert mentions is that when you step into self-employment, many are oriented to the existing market and are completely mistaken for the market.

 You see, Mr XY demands high fees and assumes that the chances in this area are extraorbitantly good.
 And with this assumption they set off.
 About how wrong this assumption is, yes this week has just Dirk Kreuter wrote.

 Self-assessment due to misjudgment

-Many business ideas arise as a result of a misjudgment.
-You look at competitors, study websites, read studies, presume success and think: "I can do that too."
-The self-assessment, a cognitive bias, begins to work.
-You are talking about "you can do it".
-But not everyone can really make it.
+So many business ideas arise due to a misjudgment.
+You look at competitors, study websites, read studies, assume success and think, "I can do that too."
+Self-overestimation, a cognitive bias, begins to take effect.
+You talk to yourself "you can do it".
+But by no means everyone really succeeds.

 How does the market really look like?

-Now, Svenja Hofert has coined her contribution to free coaches and coaches.
-And indeed, when I look at the multitude of trainers and coaches, who regularly ask me for co-operation, I wonder every time whether there really is a market for it.
+Now Svenja Hofert has contributed to free coaches and coaches.
+And indeed, when I look at the multitude of trainers and coaches who, for example, regularly ask me for cooperation, I wonder every time whether there really is a market for it.

 It is not the same with freelance journalists.
 I once thought that there are some who live well in this profession.
 Today I know that even colleagues with very good contacts are hard pressed to earn the fees that are common in other academic sectors, such as 3.000 to 4.000 Euro a month.